Kangleipak Communist Party: Role in 2023 Manipur violence

-Ban on the Celebrations of Indian Independence Day and Republic Day in Manipur
+Ban on the Indian Independence Day and Republic Day

-The Kangleipak Communist Party (Marxist-Maoist) has "imposed" a so-called "permanent ban" on the celebrations of Indian Independence Day and Republic Day in Manipur.
+The Kangleipak Communist Party (Marxist-Leninist-Maoist) has "imposed" a so-called "permanent ban" on the celebrations of Indian Independence Day and Republic Day in Manipur.
 According to this group, Kangleipak was "annexed" by the Union of India under the guise of the Manipur Merger Agreement, which was signed by the then King of Kangleipak, who no longer had any authority to ink such an agreement as Kangleipak was already a democratic society under the command of an elected body of legislators.
 So it has been struggling to "reclaim" the "robbed sovereignty" of Kangleipak (Manipur).

 Kangleipak Communist Party (Maoist)

 In 2009, numerous comrades of the KCP coalesced and organised a convention, and reconstructed the party's Central Committee.
 Forthwithly after the plenum, they named the faction as "Kangleipak Communist Party (Maoist)," which has now evolved into the Maoist Communist Party of Manipur.
 However, the Kangleipak Communist Party led by Ibungo Ngangom has emerged as the leading group at least in terms of ideological positions and changes brought about within the group following his release from prison on 4 April 2015 after spending about 12 consecutive years in various prisons in India, including Tihar Jail.
 According to recent press releases of this group, led by Ibungo Ngangom, the group's primary goal is not only to liberate Kangleipak (Manipur) but also establish communism in Kangleipak through the scientific socialism of Karl Marx.
 This makes this group a unique communist party of Manipur.